 Lyerly is a tiny town located in the state of Georgia.
 With a population of 463 people and just one neighborhood, Lyerly is the 408th largest community in Georgia.

-Lyerly is a blue-collar town, with 38.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lyerly is generally considered to be a blue-collar town.
+38.46% of the Lyerly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lyerly is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Lyerly who work in management occupations (12.67%), office and administrative support (9.95%), and sales jobs (9.50%).

-Being a small town, Lyerly does not have a public transit system used by locals to get to and from work.
+Lyerly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Lyerly rank slightly lower than the national average.
 14.08% of adults 25 and older in Lyerly have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.